Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 In this phase, we will be testing your reaction time and listening skills!

 Please listen carefully as I will only explain each face once.
-DO NOT actually do the faces at this point.
+Do not actually do the faces at this point.

 Left Face - Turn left 90 degrees from the current position.